Day Camp Week of August 18-22, 2014 in collaboration with Columbia Springs Environmental Center

 Wild Cooking & Herbology celebrates its 16th year this summer.
 Explore the fields, forests, prairies, streams, ponds, bogs, seashores, and backyards of our beautiful region to discover wild foods and medicines growing everywhere.
 Campers will work with more than even the top 10 most important plants of their area, and be able to identify their look-alikes.

 The kids will also learn to start and use fire safely, cook with ancient and modern methods, spin natural rope, purify drinking water, and come home with oils and creams they blended with herbs to heal common ailments, among other accomplishments.

 We wish parents could watch the unfolding of this camp week, because the journey for these young chefs and healers is amazing.
 From discovering wild foods and medicine, to investigating their properties, to fully utilizing their gifts, and finally being able to tell their true stories, campers develop more real skill than you might imagine.

-Columbia Springs has been running day camps in this location for years, and this is the first year Wolf Camp is coming in to collaborate.
-For a taste of what’s it will be like, click here to read day camp testimonials from our other locations dating back to 1997!
+Columbia Springs has been running day camps in this location for years, and this is the second year Wolf Camp is coming in to collaborate.
+For a taste of what’s it will be like, click here to read day camp testimonials dating back to 1997!

 Direct Pickup/Dropoff Times: (scroll down for van transportation options)